^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Uveitis - inflammatory disease of the choroid - the most frequent pathology of this area of the eye.
-Uveitis occurs in 57-30% of cases and is one of the main causes of poor vision and blindness (25-30%).
-The high frequency of uveitis is due to the pronounced branching of the blood vessels in the eye and, in connection with this, the delayed blood flow in the choroid.
-All this contributes to the retention of microbes, viruses and other pathological agents, which under certain conditions cause inflammation.
-This is the first important feature of the choroid of the eye.
-Another not less important feature of the choroid of the eye is the separate circulation of the anterior (iris and ciliary body) and the posterior (actually the choroid, the choroid) of the departments.
-The anterior part is supplied with blood at the expense of the posterior long and anterior ciliary arteries, and the posterior part is supplied by the posterior short ciliary arteries.
-This contributes to the fact that the anterior and posterior parts of the choroid are usually affected separately.
-In this regard, there are iridotsiklity, or anterior uveitis, and choroiditis, or posterior uveitis.
-However, the presence of vascular anastomoses does not exclude the possibility of total destruction of them - panoveites.
+Uveitis is an inflammatory disease of the vascular membrane, the most common pathology of this area of the eye.
+Uveitis occurs in 57-30% of cases and is one of the main causes of low vision and blindness (25-30%).
+The high frequency of uveitis is due to the pronounced branching of blood vessels in the eye and, in connection with this, the slow blood flow in the vascular membrane.
+All this contributes to the retention of microbes, viruses and other pathological agents that, under certain conditions, cause inflammatory processes.
+This is the first important feature of the vascular membrane of the eye.
+Another equally important feature of the vascular membrane of the eye is the separate blood circulation of the anterior (iris and ciliary body) and posterior (vascular membrane proper, choriondea) sections.
+The anterior section is supplied with blood by the posterior long and anterior ciliary arteries, and the posterior section is supplied by the posterior short ciliary arteries.
+This contributes to the fact that the anterior and posterior sections of the vascular membrane are usually affected separately.
+In this regard, iridocyclitis, or anterior uveitis, and choroiditis, or posterior uveitis, occur.
+However, the presence of vascular anastomoses does not exclude the possibility of their total damage - panuveitis.

-Uveitis are found in all countries.
-Their etiology and distribution are closely related to the living conditions of the population, the circulation of pathogens, the presence of conditions, for the transmission of infection to susceptible individuals.
+Uveitis occurs in all countries.
+Its etiology and distribution are closely related to the living conditions of the population, the circulation of pathogens, and the presence of conditions for the transmission of infection to susceptible individuals.

-Data on the frequency of uveitis of different etiology vary widely, due to the epidemiological situation in different areas, the methods and evaluation criteria used for diagnosis.
-Over the past twenty years, there have been many reports of lesions of the uveal tract, retina and optic nerve caused by viruses, but it is very difficult to accurately determine the percentage of viral uveitis due to an ambiguous approach to their diagnosis.
+Data on the frequency of uveitis of various etiologies vary widely, which is due to the epidemiological situation in different areas, methods and assessment criteria used for diagnosis.
+Over the past twenty years, many reports have appeared on damage to the uveal tract, retina and optic nerve caused by viruses, but it is very difficult to accurately determine the percentage of viral uveitis due to the ambiguous approach to their diagnosis.

 Uveitis - Causes

-Symptoms of uveitis may be different, depending on the location of the inflammatory process, the resistance of the organism and the pathogenicity of the microorganism.
+Symptoms of uveitis may vary depending on the location of the inflammatory process, the body's resistance and the pathogenicity of the microorganism.

 Uveitis - Symptoms